Cheap Outdoor Party Ideas

 To make the napkins:

 1. Follow the package directions for fabric dye.
 Add 2 cups warm water to each of 3 deep bowls (stainless steel or glass).
 Add 1 cup dye solution to the first bowl; 1/2 cup solution to the second; 1/4 cup solution to the third.

 2. Dip a folded white cotton napkin into the weakest dye solution, leaving the top section undyed.
 Leave in solution about 15-30 seconds.
-Drain excess dye.
-Continue dipping napkin at a lesser depth in each of the heavier solutions to achieve an ombre effect.
+Squeeze to drain excess dye.
+Continue by dipping napkin at a lesser depth in each of the heavier solutions to achieve an ombre effect.